Vlasis333/WebQuiz-WebAPI-ReactJS/README.md

 ## Instructions
 * Clone repository
-* On the WebApp project, cd to ClientApp and run this command 'npm install'
+* On the WebApp project, cd to ClientApp and run this command ** 'npm install'
-* On EF.Data.Access project run this command at Package Manager Console 'Update-Database'
+* On EF.Data.Access project run this command at Package Manager Console ** 'Update-Database'
-  (You can change the location if you dont want it to add database on localdb from the file appsettings.json)
+  ** (You can change the location of the database from the appsettings.json file.
+Default: localdb)
 * Run on debug and wait for the vue.js UI to load